caitoreilly/readme-generator/README.md

 4. You can find your newly generated README.md file in the dist folder of the repository in VS Code.
 You can open it up to view it and you can right click to preview it as well.
 You will see all of your responses in their corresponding sections of the file.
 You can click on the various sections included in the Table of Contents to bring you to that particular section.

+## Demonstration

+---

+You can view this [video tutorial](https://drive.google.com/file/d/1Rq-rozdnjBpf674dFKjEwz2z9I5lg23I/view?usp=sharing) which demonstrates how to use the README Generator command-line application step by step.

 ## License

 ---

 This application is covered under the license MIT.

-## Demonstration

----

-You can view this [video tutorial](https://drive.google.com/file/d/1Rq-rozdnjBpf674dFKjEwz2z9I5lg23I/view?usp=sharing) that demonstrates how to use the README Generator command-line application.

 ## Contributing